 It is only the human being who thinks who can determine how the two aspects are brought together. |

 This means that all good philosophies must include an account of the human being who thinks - and this account must be consistent with all the rest of the philosophy.
 Specifically, it is not enough for a philosophy to have an account only of theoretical thought in the abstract and an ontology of the world.
+For example, in formal logic, how do we function in both analytical and lingual aspects in coherence, and on what grounds may that multi-aspectual functioning yield valid findings?
 Older philosophies failed in this regard; more recent philosophies such as by Foucault and Habermas (as well as Dooyeweerd) include an explicit account of the human thinker.

 Two parts to answer:

 1. Critical self-reflection requires concentration upon what we conceive of as the Origin of Meaning, because "self-knowledge in the last analysis appears to be dependent on knowledge of God" or of something that we treat as God [NC,I,p.55].
 This is religious rather than theoretical knowledge.